It’s that time of year – time to create your nonprofit annual report.

 Call it what you like, just create one and share it pretty soon after the end of your fiscal year.

-But listen, if you want people to keep giving, you MUST keep them in the loop about how your nonprofit is doing.
+But listen, if you want people to keep giving, you MUST keep them in the loop about how things are going.
 And an annual report is a great way to do that.

 So, let’s make it quick and easy for you to create and simple for the reader to understand.